 Provocation describes the incitement of another to perform a certain act.
 For example, if a spouse, who is suing for divorce, claims that the other spouse abandoned them, the spouse might defend the suit on the ground that their counterpart provoked the abandonment due to certain actions committed.

-Consult the Domestic Law Attorneys at Snee, Lutche, Helmlinger & Spielberger
+Consult the Maryland Domestic Law Attorneys at Snee, Lutche, Helmlinger & Spielberger